jerry-Wu112233/Semi-toric_Packing_Capacity/README.md

     Utilize k inequalities between lambdas and set (# of vertices - k) lambda as 0.
 The solve the matrix euqation to check whether there is a valid solution.

-## The list of functions in utilities.py

-def checkConvex(vertices)
-As signature, this function is used to check whether the polygon is Convex

-def scale(vertices)
-If there is any decimal coordinates, scale the whole polygon into integer coordinates

-def show_graph(Vertices, sl2_length, set, tittle="")
-Generate the graph for the packing sitation.
-Third parameter is optional.

-def verifyDelzant(vert, nA, nB)
-As signature, check if the corner is Delzant corner

-def getSL(vert, nVert)
-As signature, get the size of SL2 length

-def get_edges(vertices)
-As signature, get the vector form of edges

-def get_candidate(SL_length, k)
-Using permuation to calculate all possible packing conditions, "k" represent the number of used inequality between lamdas.

-def magnitude(Vertex)
-Get the magniture of current packing area.

-def get_vertex(SL_length)
-Get all possible packing conditions by calling get_candidate function.
-Then sort all packing candidate by their own magnitude.

-def filter(vertex, SL2)
-Return True is the packing is resilient with SL2 length condition, otherwise, return False.

-def parse(SL2_lengths)
-Return all possible packing conditions which share the same maximum pakcing magnitude.

-def show_info(Vertices)
-Integerate all prompt messages and use all helper functions above for final information representation.

 ![image](https://github.com/CoulsonZhang/Semi-toric_Packing_Capacity/blob/main/Image/UIUC_logo.png)